zalando-stups/documentation/user-guide/ssh-access.rst

 =====================

 SSH access will automatically be revoked by :ref:`even` after the request's lifetime (default: 60 minutes) expired.
-You can specify a non-default lifetime by using Piu's ``-t`` option.
+You can specify a non-default lifetime by using Più's ``-t`` option.

 Listing Access Requests
 =======================

 The :ref:`even` SSH access granting service stores all access requests and their status in a database.
-This information is exposed via REST and can be shown using Piu's "list-access-requests" command.
+This information is exposed via REST and can be shown using Più's "list-access-requests" command.

 All current and historic access requests can be listed on the command line: